-Dr. Claudia Aravena is an assistant professor in economics at the Department of Economics at Heriot-Watt University.
+Dr Claudia Aravena is Associate Professor in Economics.
 Her research is highly interdisciplinary in a large variety of areas within energy, environmental and behavioural economics.
-At the moment she is conducting research in energy efficiency, energy transition, electric vehicles, valuation and payments for ecosystem services, land use, health economics (asthma and air pollution), consumer behaviour, conservation, air quality and inequities, carbon prices and green bonds, among other topics.
-This research is greatly developed at national and international level with partner universities and stakeholders in the UK, Europe, Latin America and Africa.
+She is conducting research in energy efficiency, energy transition, electric vehicles, hydrogen, valuation and payments for ecosystem services, land use, consumer behaviour, technology adoption, conservation, air quality and inequities, carbon prices and green bonds, among other topics.
+This research is greatly developed at national and international level with partner universities and stakeholders in the UK, Europe, Latin America, Asia and Africa.

-Dr. Aravenais currently the Secretary of the Latin America Environmental and Resource Economics Association (LAERE) and she is also a member of the Environment of Development Initiative (EfD) through the Colombian EfD Research Centre at the Research Group on Environmental, Natural Resource, and Applied Economic Studies (REES) in Universidad De Los Andes, Colombia.
+She is currently the President Elect of the Latin America Environmental and Resource Economics Association (LAERE) and she is also a member of the Environment of Development Initiative (EfD) through the Colombian EfD Research Centre at the Research Group on Environmental, Natural Resource, and Applied Economic Studies (REES) in Universidad De Los Andes, Colombia.
 Dr Aravena is an active member of two international steering committee groups: The Sustainable Energy Transition Initiative (SETI) and The Emission Pricing for Development (EPfD).

 Areas of interest

 - Environmental Economics, Energy Economics, Environmental Valuation, Payment for ecosystem services, Energy Efficiency, Renewable energy, Electric vehicles, Consumer behaviour, Biodiversity, Policy instruments, Sustainable development

 - 2011, PhD in Energy, Environmental and Behavioural Economics, Queen’s University Belfast.
 UK